WHY do we do this?

 Cultivating youth leaders with supportive families competent in researching and strategically advocating for equitable resource opportunities within their community.

-Organizing emotional safe spaces and collaborative service-learning projects led by our future adults and their families that directly address the social issues they are most impacted by and promote individual, family and community wellness.
+Organizing emotional safe spaces and collaborative service-learning projects led by our future adults and their families that directly address the social issues they are most impacted by and promote individual, family, and community wellness.

 For example, our Liberation Library catalogs and cross-references social progress based on location, organizational affiliation, issue, and/or its effect on a specific demographic.
 The library also offers participants real-life examples and language to expand their own organizing efforts based on what they learn from the Library's offerings.

-WHO do we help?
+WHO do we work with?

 The District of Columbia identifies youth as anyone between the ages of 13-24 years of age.
 We welcome any youth in this age range or a parent of youth within this age range.
 However, we are intentional about separating participants into age-appropriate groups.
-Ultimately, our work supports "future adults" who envision then execute the strategies and tactics for sustainable social change.
+Ultimately, our trauma-informed work supports "future adults" who envision then execute the strategies and tactics for sustainable social change.
 Participants do not embrace an apathetic attitude towards securing human rights, economic opportunities, and community wellness.
 With support from staff, volunteers, and community partners, our youth and their families use tangible solutions to address social problems.
 Together, we heal and create a future worth fighting for!